m1geo/octolux/README.md

   * `gpio.on('zappi')` - turn on the GPIO pin identified as *zappi* in your config.
   * `gpio.off('zappi')` - turn off the GPIO pin identified as *zappi* in your config.
   * `gpio.set('zappi', true)` - alternative way of turning on a GPIO.
 Pass `false` to turn it off.

-## TODO

-### Retry logic if inverter fails to answer

-Self-explanatory.
-If the inverter doesn't answer, we should probably close the socket and try again.

-### Knowledge of state-of-charge so we can write rules based on it

-Vague plan to make a HTTP service that talks to the inverter and runs permanently, then other one-off Ruby scripts to control it that can run from cron etc. Will just need to get the TCP comms bulletproof for this to work reliably.

-This is WIP in server.rb.
-It connects to the inverter, listens for packets, and makes them available over a simple webserver.
-Not used in octolux.rb yet.

-### Run in a daemon with a web interface

-This would move away from the idea of running `octolux.rb` in cron, to running `server.rb` constantly, which handles everything; checking Octopus prices regularly and setting inverter state.

-Could also run a simple web interface to show the current state and set overrides, schedules and so on.